 Female Real Estate Agents Targeted by Criminals

 Increasingly, it seems female real estate agents are being targeted by criminals.
 Most criminals who would choose to select a female real estate agent as a target for robbery, rape and murder is a special breed of criminal.
 They usually don’t have any empathy for their victims and obviously lack any moral compass, which is why they do what they do.
 They are not like you or me, which is why we would never choose to commit violent criminal acts against society.
 Unfortunately, we must all recognize that real estate agents (particularly female agents) have increasingly become targets of violent criminal offenders.
-If having a gun could prevent you from being bludgeoned, stabbed, raped or murdered, would that be a bad thing?
+If having a gun (concealed carry) could prevent you from being bludgeoned, stabbed, raped or murdered, would that be a bad thing?
 If not having a gun resulted in you being bludgeoned, stabbed, raped and murdered, would that be a good thing?

 Here is one recent (2014) and notorious example of a female agent being targeted for kidnapping and ransom: